What is World Menstrual Hygiene Day?

 In the UK we continue to support City to Sea and their nationwide educational programme changing the way primary and secondary schools teach young people about periods.
 The programme trains teachers and school nurses to deliver unbiased lessons on periods and their environmental and social context.

 When is the Mooncup® menstrual cup an answer – and when is it not?

-Several Mooncup supporters have recently been in touch with us keen to explore whether Mooncup Ltd may be able to offer some kind of help in the global crisis, as well as in the devasting situation in Ukraine.
-They know that given the right set of circumstances the Mooncup menstrual cup can offer a long term, sustainable solution.
+Mooncup supporters reached out to us keen to explore whether Mooncup Ltd would be able to offer some kind of help in the global crisis, as well as in the devasting situation in Ukraine.
+They know that, given the right set of circumstances, the Mooncup menstrual cup can offer a long term, sustainable solution.
 One that promotes independence and self-sufficiency and can genuinely break the cycle.

 As an ethical business, it is important that we can be sure that the Mooncup is being introduced in an environment where it is genuinely wanted and helpful.